open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ... and click on 'Ok' to apply the change.
 The capybara is now gone, and OpenSesame tells you that one object is not shown, because it is defined using variables.
 Don't worry, it will be shown during the experiment!

 To remind the participant of the task, we will also add two response circles, one marked 'dog' on the left side of the screen, and one marked 'cat' on the right side.
-I'm sure you will able to figure out how to do this with the `sketchpad` drawing tools.
+I'm sure you will able to figure out how to do this with the SKETCHPAD drawing tools.
 My version is shown in %FigStep9.
 Note that these response circles are purely visual, and we still need to explicitly define the response criteria (see Step 10).

 Finally, set 'Duration' field to '0'.
 This does not mean that the picture is presented for only 0 ms, but that the experiment will advance to the next item (the *touch_response*) right away.
 Since the *touch_response* waits for a response, but doesn't change what's on the screen, the target will remain visible until a response has been given.